ibm-cloud-architecture/refarch-cloudnative/README.md

     - [Zuul](https://github.com/Netflix/zuul) provides a proxy layer for the microservices.
     - [Eureka](https://github.com/Netflix/eureka) provides a Service Registry.
 The reusable Java Microservices register themselves to Eureka which allows clients to find them.
     - [Hystrix](https://github.com/Netflix/hystrix) Provides an implementation of the [Circuit Breaker Pattern](http://martinfowler.com/bliki/CircuitBreaker.html).
 This component runs as library inside the Java Applications.
 This component them forward Service Availability information to the Hystrix Dashboard.
 - The Java Microservices retrieve their data from databases.
-The Catalog service retrieves items from in-memory datasource using [ElasticSearch](https://www.elastic.co/).
+The Catalog service retrieves items from a searchable JSON datasource using [ElasticSearch](https://www.elastic.co/).
 The Inventory Service using [MySQL](https://www.mysql.com/).
 In this example, we run MySQL in a Docker Container for Development (In a production environment, it runs on our Infrastructure as a Service layer, [Bluemix Infrastructure](https://console.ng.bluemix.net/catalog/?category=infrastructure))  The resiliency and DevOps section will explain that.
 The SocialReview Microservice relies on [Cloudant](https://new-console.ng.bluemix.net/catalog/services/cloudant-nosql-db/) as its Database.
 The application also relies on [Bluemix Object Storage](https://console.ng.bluemix.net/catalog/object-storage/) to store unstructured data such as images.

 ## Project repositories: